Patient and Visitor FAQs

 What are designated support persons?

 Patients name designated support persons to be physically present to support them.
-A designated support person is knowledgeable about the care of the patient and may be a friend, family member, personal care assistant or disability service provider.
+A designated support person is not limited to patients with disabilities.
+This person may be a friend, family member, personal care assistant or disability service provider and may or may not be legally authorized to make decisions for the patient.

-People with disabilities may have at least one designated support person with them at all visitation levels.
-People without disabilities may have a support person in some cases and visitation levels.
+Patients with disabilities may have at least one designated support person with them at all visitation levels.

 Can inpatients receive care partners or have a support person with them?

 It depends.
-Our system-wide patient safety measures include a tiered system of color-coded visitation levels in order to create more flexibility in visitation as conditions allow.
-Under this system, visitation may be determined by current COVID-19 conditions, where the patient is receiving treatment and the COVID-19 status of the patient.
+Our System-wide patient safety measures include a tiered system of color-coded visitation levels in order to create more flexibility in visitation as conditions allow.
+Under this system, visitation may be determined by current COVID-19 conditions, where the patient is receiving treatment, and whether the patient is suspected or confirmed to have COVID-19.

 At the Yellow, Orange and Red Levels, visitation is restricted, but there are some designated exceptions, including: